NH3Error/NH3Error.github.io/README.md

 </div>

 ## Summary
 Graduated with a Bachelor of Science in Information Technology and is currently working as an IT Administrator at a financial institution.
-Actively transitioning into cybersecurity roles, with a focus on Blue Team operations.
+A self-taught Cybersecurity Analyst with hands-on experience in Incident Response using Splunk, ELK, and Microsoft Sentinel.
+Possesses foundational skills in DFIR, malware analysis, threat hunting, and detection engineering with growing expertise in email phishing analysis.
+Actively transitioning into a full-time cybersecurity role, with a strong focus on Blue Team operations.

 ## Work Experiences